 Returns the base address of the variable.
 This is designed to let users who wish to access elements of arrays or fields in structures do so.
 It can also be used to obtain the address of a variable to pass a point to that variable as a parameter to a procedure call.
-It is more or less equivalent to the ampersand (&) operator in C.
+It is similar to the ampersand (&) operator in C.